Hurricane Fausto (1996)

 Hurricane Fausto was a Pacific hurricane that caused light damage to Baja California Sur in September 1996.
 On September 10, a tropical depression developed a short distance south-southeast of the Mexican Riviera.
 Slowly intensifying, Fuasto paralleled the coastline.
 It became a hurricane on September 12, and after briefly reaching major hurricane intensity, increasing wind shear resulted in a weakening trend.
-It moved ashore Baja California Sur on September 13 as minimal hurricane, and struck the mainland the next day.
-On September 15, the tropical cyclone degenerated into a remnant circulation.
+It traversed Baja California Sur on September 13 as minimal hurricane, and struck Sinaloa the next day.
+Inland, it degenerated into a remnant circulation by September 15.
 Fausto's remnants continued moving eastward across the Gulf of Mexico and later emerged into the Atlantic, before developing into a large nor'easter on September 17.
 Afterward, the system moved northeastward, before it was last noted on September 18.

-In Mexico, while 15 in of rain was recorded, only one person was killed and damage was light.
+In Mexico, while 15 in of rain was recorded, only one person was killed and damage totaled to around $800,000 (1996 USD).